Tondeptrai23/e-commerce-api/src/v2/document/docs/feature.md

 ## Example Use Case

+### T-Shirt Promotion

-**Scenario**: A store plans to launch a promotion that offers a 20% discount on all T-shirts for a duration of 30 days, with a cap of 100 customers eligible for the discount.
+A store plans to launch a promotion that offers a 20% discount on all T-shirts for a duration of 30 days, with a cap of 100 customers eligible for the discount.
 To qualify, orders must exceed $50, and the maximum discount that can be applied to a single order is $20.
 The store administrator sets up the coupon with the following specifications:

 -   **Coupon Code**: `TSHIRT20`
 -   **Discount Type**: Percentage (20%)